zapier/visual-builder/docs/_docs/auth.md

 ### [Digest Auth](https://platform.zapier.com/docs/digest)
 _As documented by [RFC 7616](https://tools.ietf.org/html/rfc7616)_

 Digest authentication lets users enter their username, password, and other required details for authentication in a Zapier-powered form.
-With every subsequent request, Zapier first makes an API call to request the nonce key before running the trigger or action's API call and including the encrypted authentication details and any other API call data to your app.
+With every subsequent request, Zapier first makes an API call to request the nonce key before running the trigger or action's API call.
+The encrypted authentication details and any other API call data are included in the request to your app.
 Zapier handles the nonce and quality of protection details automatically.

 _→ [Add Digest Auth to your Zapier Integration](https://platform.zapier.com/docs/digest)_